 In developing the Council's budget proposals for 2017/18, it has managed inflationary pressures on its operational costs and pressures on some areas of income collection.
 Pensions' liabilities and the results of the triennial review continue to remain a risk in order to deliver a balanced budget beyond 2017/18.
-In developing proposals for a secure medium term financial position the Council will maintain progress and focus on the budget reductions and efficiency savings necessary to deliver balanced budgets annually.
+To secure a medium term financial position the Council will maintain progress and focus on the budget reductions and efficiency savings necessary to deliver balanced budgets annually.
+The Council has reviewed the charges for its West Bridgford car parks and to increase both flexibility and the intention of greater usage step charges are being introduced from £0.50 for half an hour rising to £3.00 for 3 hours, and £20 thereafter.

 Whilst funding is reducing it is important the Borough continues to grow.
 Business rates, Council Tax and New Homes Bonus income streams will increase as we grow, although in the case of New Homes Bonus given the change in the allocation mechanisms, not as much as we would like.
 At the same time we have to meet the cost pressures that arise from growth.
 For example with more houses more refuse collections are required.
 The Council is well placed to take advantage of such opportunities and remains committed to attracting businesses to the borough and enabling housing growth, encouraging both inward and outward investment.
 The Council has recently been successful in leveraging external funding for Bridgford Hall and Growth Deal funding for employment and housing sites alongside the A46 allied to significant Council investment for Cotgrave.
 This is indicative of the Council's commitment to support housing and business growth.
 It continues to improve its Leisure facilities the embodiment of this being the new Arena leisure and office facility.
 This also reduces service costs as well as providing contractual savings with £0.332m anticipated from the Transformation Programme in 2017/18.
-The Councils' reserves have been drawn upon and this places increasing pressure on both addressing revenue risks and future capital funding.
-It is therefore imperative that the Council continues to look at alternative methods in delivering services and attaining alternative income streams, via its Transfromation Strategy.
+The Council's reserves have been drawn upon and this places increasing pressure on both addressing revenue risks and future capital funding.
+It is therefore imperative that the Council continues to look at alternative methods in delivering services and attaining alternative income streams, via its Transformation Strategy.